-Note: Actuarial assumptions are periodically reviewed and modified, if needed, upon the recommendation
+Note: Actuarial assumptions are periodically reviewed and modified, if needed, upon the recommendation of the actuary, and with approval of the board.

 NOTE 8 - INVESTMENTS

 Investment Authority

 All investments made are subject to approval by the Board of Trustees, which has investment authority under the act.
 Investments made are subject to statutory regulations imposed under the Michigan Public Employee Retirement System Investment Act, Public Act 314 of 1965, as amended.
 The Public Employee Retirement System Investment Act authorizes, with certain restrictions, the investment of pension fund assets in stocks, corporate and governmental bonds and notes, mortgages, real estate, and certain short-term and alternative investments.
 The System also contracts with independent investment advisors.